cotyq/vagrant-spread-toolkit/README.md

 # Spread Toolkit Vagrant

-This repo provides a Vagrantfile to create a virtual machine cluster using Spread Toolkit.
+This repo provides a Vagrantfile example to create a virtual machine cluster to use Spread Toolkit.

 ## Requirements